 Hump Day Help with the PHEs

 Join the PHEs on select Wednesdays throughout the academic year for workshops aimed at promoting the wellness of SMCM students.
-Click the image below for a full-size view of this semester’s schedule!
+A schedule of these events will be released at the start of the semester.

 The Peer Health Educators accept applications for new members in the Spring semester.
 Contact Staff Therapist Emily Lamoreau at email@example.com for details.